 - Employee Benefits Compliance, ERISA, COBRA, and HIPAA

 Need A Consultant?

 Regina Sarkis brings more to the table than just legal knowledge for her clients.
 As a business consultant, she anticipates the potential legal ramifications of each individual issue brought before her.

-To assist you with your legal matters, please schedule an initial 30 minute consultation to discuss the background and the facts in order to evaluate all relevant issues.
-Consultations and client meetings can easily be scheduled via telephone or through a video conference if needed.
+To assist you with your legal matters, please call or email us to schedule a phone consultation in order to discuss the background of your case and evaluate all relevant issues.
+Consultations can also be scheduled to answer legal questions you may have.

 From Our Clients

 “I have been handling complex workers compensation claims for nearly three decades and have never teamed with a more professional attorney as Regina.
 Her expertise in all levels have saved the companies I work for a substantial amount of money thru her fraud pursuit, and detailed trial litigations.
 There is nobody I would want more than Regina handling these files.”

 “Regina successfully negotiated my employment contract for me, and found issues with the agreement that I would not have seen without her expertise or involvement.
 She took the time to help me fully understood the benefits I was entitled to and her input gave me the best outcome possible.”